clawpack/pyclaw/doc/classes.rst

     >>> import my_rp_module # doctest: +SKIP
     >>> solver.rp = my_rp_module.my_acoustics_rp # doctest: +SKIP

-**Comment: Check the above is compatible with current pyclaw version**

 Last we finish up by specifying solver options, if we want to override the defaults.
 For instance, we might want to specify a particular limiter